agrosner/KPoet/README.md

 ```

-And so JavaPoet verbously gives us this `MethodSpec`:
+And so JavaPoet has us write this `MethodSpec`:

 ```java